AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/launch-add-extensions.md

 In this lesson, you will add extensions to your Launch property.

-An extension is a packaged set of code that extends the Launch interface and  library functionality.
+Launch is a platform that allows third-party vendors to create extensions to make it easy to deploy their solutions through Launch.
+An extension is a package of code that extends the Launch interface and client functionality.
 Extensions give you the ability to choose only the parts of the Adobe Experience Platform SDK that you need for your specific app.
+You can think of Launch as an operating system, and extensions are the apps you use to achieve your tasks.

 Since you will be implementing the Adobe solutions (e.g. Target, Analytics, and Audience Manager), you will add the necessary extensions required to support them.

 >[!WARNING] Adding and removing Extensions in mobile Launch properties requires you to update your app.
 This is different from web Launch properties, in which you can add or remove extensions at any time, without having to update your website.